Get to know Abby

 "If naturally, certain snowflakes could fall in a light purple color, that would be a lot of fun."

 Abby Hines is an alto (and occasional tenor) who began her choral career with the Children’s Chorus of Maryland, with whom she sang for 7 years.
 She was also a member of the American Kodály Children’s Chorus for 3 years.
-She currently sings with PandemoniUM, a student-run a cappella group at the University of Maryland, for which she is an acting musical director.
+She sang with PandemoniUM, a student-run a cappella group at the University of Maryland, for which she was an acting musical director in the 2019-2020 academic year.
 She began singing with Lux in the summer of 2017.

 News & Updates